McIlroy shares US Open lead with England's Tarren

 Spain's Rahm had to stay patient in an eventful first round that had a little bit of everything and almost got away from him after a fine start.

-However, the 27-year-old, who triumphed at Torrey Pines 12 months ago, kept his focus over the last two holes and dropped in a 21-foot birdie putt on the 18th to ensure he finished under par.
+However, the 27-year-old - who triumphed at Torrey Pines 12 months ago - kept his focus over the last two holes and dropped in a 21-foot birdie putt on the 18th to ensure he finished under par.

 "That birdie on 18 was always going to change the energy of the round," said Rahm.
-"I played really well the first seven holes, then when the wind picked up on the back nine I struggled a bit.
+"I played really well the first seven holes, then when the wind picked up on the back nine, I struggled a bit.

 "To make that birdie on 18 was pleasing because I hit a lot of bad iron shots the last 10 holes."